Tortugellini/fivetwo/README.md

 ## Background
 This repository is inspired by a card game that I play.
 As I became more and more familiar with the game, I found myself wondering about all the different methods there are to shuffle a deck and which one randomizes the deck the most, and possibly, how much of an effect these have on the game itself.<br>
 So I decided to model them in the hopes of:
 1. Improving my understanding of the math behind the game I enjoy playing
-2. Learning more about randomness
-3. Improving my methods as a Python developer
+2. Improving my methods as a Python developer
-4. Just having fun coding. :grin:
+3. Just having fun coding. :grin:
 ## Meet the Objects
 Below are short descriptions for each piece of this module.
 ### Deck